baggariSiva/GO/README.md

 ### Step 4: Make some changes and push
 Try to make some change in your GO project then push to the git repository

-After few secondes to few minutes your change will be deployed on your CI/CD target 🚀
+After few seconds to few minutes your change will be deployed on your CI/CD target 🚀